Follow this easy Daniel Fast food list so you can follow this radical eating plan.

 - White beans

-- Beverages: Water is the only beverage which is permitted during the Daniel Fast.
+Water is the only beverage that is permitted during the Daniel Fast.

 - Almond milk, soy milk, coconut milk, or cashew milk (ensure that you choose varieties with no added sugar)